OK, I've got to admit I may, just may, be getting a little older. Getting older is better than the alternative, I guess.

 So I've put together a list of some of my favorite gardening tools for helping us baby boomers stay active out in the garden!

 (This post contains some affiliate links for your convenience.
 You can read my full disclosure policy here.)

 Best Gardening Tools For Seniors

 This is great for either wheelchair accessible gardening or just general ease of gardening for seniors.

 I have a version of this I bought for my son two years ago.
 It's awesome for him to be able to do some gardening from his wheelchair (we modified the height of the legs so it's the perfect height for him to reach things while sitting in his chair).
 But wheelchair or not, I would have bought one of these for myself.

-These come in different sizes based on how large of a garden you are wanting and you can either put them in the yard or on the porch.
+These come in different sizes based on how large of a garden you are wanting, some with taller legs and some with shorter legs.
+You can either put them in the yard or on the porch or patio.

 Just like the Ryobi leaf blower, it's lightweight.

 A huge bonus is you do not have to pump this up all the time like you have to do with the manual spray tanks.